-A mutational order approach for SARS-CoV-2
+A Mutational Order Approach for SARS-CoV-2

-We applied a mutation order approach (MOA) to directly reconstruct the ancestral sequence and the mutational history of genomes (Jahn et al. 2016; Ross and Markowetz 2016; Miura et al. 2018).
-MOA does not infer phylogeny as an intermediate step and is often used to build the evolutionary history of tumor cells that evolve clonally and without recombination.
+We applied a mutational order approach (MOA) to directly reconstruct the ancestral sequence and the mutational history of CoV-2 genomes (Jahn et al. 2016; Ross and Markowetz 2016; Miura et al. 2018).
+MOA does not infer phylogeny as an intermediate step.
+It is often used to build the evolutionary history of tumor cells that evolve clonally and without recombination.
 This approach is suitable for analyzing SARS-CoV-2 genomes because of their quasi-species evolutionary behavior (clonal) and the lack of evidence of significant recombination within human outbreaks (Richard et al. 2020), both of which preserve the collinearity of variants in genomes.
-While reports of recombination among circulating SARS-CoV-2 genomes have begun to appear (Jackson et al. 2020), the fraction of circulating recombinant strains is likely very small and geographically limited and will not affect analyses conducted on sequences sampled in 2020.
-Recombination also poses difficulties to phylogenetic methods since a single tree is no longer suitable for describing evolutionary relationships.
+Although reports of recombination among circulating SARS-CoV-2 genomes have begun to appear (Jackson et al. 2020), the fraction of circulating recombinant strains is likely very small and geographically limited and will not affect analyses conducted on sequences sampled in 2020.
 This feature permits effective use of shared co-occurrence of variants in genomes and the frequencies of individual variants for inferring the mutational history, notwithstanding the presence of sequencing errors and other artifacts (Kim and Simon 2014; Jahn et al. 2016) (see Materials and Methods).

 We advanced MOA to make it applicable for analyzing SARS-CoV-2 genomes.
-First, the normal cell sequence in tumors provides the ancestral (non-cancerous) genome sequence to orient the mutational changes, but such a direct ancestor is not available for coronaviruses in which the closest outgroup sequences are over 30-times more different than any two SARS-CoV-2 strains.
-Second, SARS-CoV-2 genomes may not satisfy the perfect phylogeny assumption of MOA analysis because some genomic positions have likely experienced multiple and recurrent mutations (van Dorp et al. 2020; Martin et al. 2021).
-So, we used shared co-occurrence of variants among genomes to assess the impact of the violation of the perfect phylogeny assumption and select mutations and histories in the maximum likelihood approach.
-We also devised a bootstrap procedure to place confidence limits on the inferred mutation order in which bootstrap replicate datasets are generated by sampling genomes with replacement.
+Thus was needed because the normal cell sequence in tumors provides the ancestral (noncancerous) genome sequence to orient the mutational changes, but such a direct ancestor is not available for coronaviruses in which the closest outgroup sequences are over 30 times more different than any two SARS-CoV-2 strains.
+Also, SARS-CoV-2 genome evolution may not satisfy the perfect phylogeny assumption because some genomic positions have likely experienced multiple and recurrent mutations (van Dorp et al. 2020; Martin et al. 2021).
+So, we used shared co-occurrence of variants among genomes to reduce the impact of the violation of the perfect phylogeny assumption and select mutation orientations and histories in the maximum likelihood approach.
+We also devised a bootstrap procedure to place confidence limits on the inferred mutation order in which bootstrap replicate data sets are generated by sampling genomes with replacement.

-Here we present results from analyses of two snapshots of the fast-growing collection of SARS-CoV-2 genomes to make inferences and assess the robustness of the inferred mutational histories to the growing genome collection, expanding at an unprecedented rate.
-We first present results from the 29KG dataset and then evaluate the concordance of the mutational history inferred by using an expanded 68KG dataset, which establishes that the conclusions are robust to the sampling of genomes.
-The first snapshot was retrieved from GISAID (Shu and Mccauley 2017) on July 7, 2020, and consisted of 60,332 genomes.
-Of these, 29,681 were selected because they were longer than the 28,000 bases threshold imposed (29KG dataset) and did not include an excessive number of unresolved bases in any genomic regions.
-This second snapshot was acquired on October 12, 2020, from GISAID and contained 133,741 genomes, of which 68,057 genomes met the inclusion criteria (68KG dataset).
+Here we present results from analyses of two snapshots of the fast-growing collection of SARS-CoV-2 genomes to make inferences and assess the robustness of the inferred mutational histories to the growing genome collection that is expanding at an unprecedented rate.
+We first present results from the 29KG data set and then evaluate the concordance of the mutational history inferred by using an expanded 68KG data set, which establishes that the conclusions are robust to the sampling of genomes.
+The first snapshot was retrieved fromGISAID (Shu and Mccauley 2017) on July 7, 2020 and consisted of 60,332 genomes.
+Of these, 29,681 were selected because they were longer than the 28,000 bases threshold we imposed (29KG data set) and did not include an excessive number of unresolved bases in any genomic regions.
+This second snapshot was acquired on October 12, 2020 from GISAID and contained 133,741 genomes, of which 68,057 genomes met the inclusion criteria (68KG data set).